-A messaging bridge can send to and receive from distributed destinations.
+A messaging bridge can send to and receive from "distributed destinations".
 Oracle recommends the following configurations:

-• If the source is a distributed destination, the bridge is pinned to one of the members when it connects to the destination.
+- If the source is a distributed destination, the bridge is pinned to one of the members when it connects to the destination.
 It stays connected to that member until an event occurs that breaks the connection.
 On reconnection, the bridge uses the next available member.
-Once a

-• If the target is a distributed destination, the best practice is to send to the distributed destination using the distributed destination's JNDI Name and disable server affinity.
+Once a bridge is connected, it does not receive messages from other members of the distributed destination.
+It is a best practice to configure one bridge for each member of a distributed destination using the member's JNDI Name. - If the target is a distributed destination, the best practice is to send to the distributed destination using the distributed destination's JNDI Name and disable server affinity.
 This allows the distributed destination to load balance incoming messages.
-See "Load Balancing for JMS" in Using WebLogic Server Clusters.
+See "Load Balancing for JMS" in Oracle Fusion Middleware Using Clusters for Oracle WebLogic Server.

-Tuning a WebLogic Messaging Bridge
+3.10 Tuning a WebLogic Messaging Bridge

 The main objective when tuning a messaging bridge is to improve overall messaging performance.
 Raw speed, though important, is only one of several performance-related factors.
 Other performance factors include reliability, scalability, manageability, monitoring, user transactions, message-driven bean support, and integration with an application server.
-See "Tuning WebLogic Message Bridge" in WebLogic Server Performance and Tuning:
+See "Tuning WebLogic Message Bridge" in Oracle Fusion Middleware Performance and Tuning for Oracle WebLogic Server.